 After the fireworks, you can join the masses in fancy dress in Newquay’s pubs and clubs and join in all the New Year’s songs.

-Central Square in Newquay is another popular destination to countdown to midnight, but beware it does get very busy.
+Central Square in Newquay is another popular destination to count down to midnight, but beware, it can get very busy.

 READ MORE: The best places to swim in Cornwall